elylucas/ng-nest-realtime-apps/docs/lab1.md

 for, which the client also designates when sending a message.

 The parameters passed into the method are the socket client and any data sent along with the message.
-To make the gateway "echo" what was sent, return the payload instead of the hard-coded "hello world" string:
+Nest supports Socket.IO as well as the ws project, but it doesn't know which you are using, therefore the method it generates uses type `any` for the client.
+We can update this manually to use the Socket.IO `Socket` class, which is imported from 'socket.io':

 ```ts title=./server/src/echo.gateway.ts
 import { SubscribeMessage, WebSocketGateway } from '@nestjs/websockets';